-- Small Lot Housing being integrated development resulting in a torrens subdivision with or without a community scheme; or - Multi Dwelling Housing with a strata subdivision.
+- Residential Flat Buildings; or - Multi Dwelling Housing with a strata subdivision.

 Any development proposed on lot/s must comply with the applicable Googong Design Guidelines (this may include multi-unit guidelines, general residential guidelines etc depending on the proposed multi-unit or subdivision strategy for the lot).